vecorro/gpml/module_1/README.md

 In particular, we'll cover the following:
  * Introduction to Feature Stores
-   * what are they, what problems they solve, and why you need them
-   * What is Feast and why
    * Key concepts in Feast
      * Projects
      * Feast Repos